Choosing a Home Builder is an Important Decision – Here’s How to Get it Right

-But how can that be?
-Wouldn’t any builder you choose be working with the same set of plans?
+But won’t any builder you choose be working with the same set of plans?
 Don’t all builders have to build to the requirements of the building code?
 Don’t they get the same prices from their suppliers?
 Doesn’t your building contract spell out exactly what the builder must do?

 The answers to the questions above are: yes, yes, no, and maybe.
 But those answers have almost nothing to do with the success of your project.

 Let’s be clear here – the world is full of excellent builders.
 Great builders, in fact – a few I know are extraordinary.
 I’d go so far as to say the builders I recommend do everything in their power to provide a quality service and product to their clients.